 Booking is simple.
 Our wedding photo and video package starts with a basic inquiry by phone or email.
 All Philadelphia, Houston, NYC and NJ wedding photo and video packages include your selection of coverage, editing, highlight film, high resolution images with no watermarks.
 Multiple day coverage, professional prints, and weddng photo album are also available.
 A contract and retainer are needed to confirm all bookings.
 Contact us for 2020 and 2021 wedding package price.

 How many hours do I need?

-8 to 10 hours are a good coverage for a full day wedding for getting ready, ceremony, portraits, cocktail hour and reception.
+8 to 10 hours are good coverage for a full day wedding for getting ready, ceremony, portraits, cocktail hour, and reception.
 Bride and groom portraits will take one hour.
 Bridal party and family pictures will be another 30 to 45 minutes.
-Indian wedding is usually a longer day between 12 to 15 hours.
+Indian wedding is usually a long day between 12 to 15 hours.

-2) Waiting for bridal party and family members to arrive and be ready.
+2) Waiting for the bridal party and family members to arrive and be ready.

-3) Makeup/hair touch ups and for Asian and Indian weddings.
+3) Makeup/hair touch-ups for Asian and Indian weddings.